 ADIT 1349 Collaborative Computing (Fall/Spring: 4 )

-This Immersive Education course explores collaborative computing principles using fun and familiar social media tools (such as Google docs, Google Hangouts, Facebook, Twitter, Snapchat, Instagram, Minecraft, and more), distributed computing technologies such as Bitcoin (and related crypto-currencies), peer-to-peer file sharing (such as BitTorrent), brute-force hacking "robot networks" and "zombie networks", and standard business software.
-Students explore the collaborative use of versatile and powerful state-of-the-art desktop, mobile and Web applications.
-Topics covered include: collaborative social media apps and tools, collaborative coding (programming), crypto-currencies, zombie networks, BitTorrent and peer-to-peer file sharing, operating systems, word processing, spreadsheets, presentation applications, network applications and protocols, client/server applications, network architectures, Web publishing, compression utilities, and collaborative document concepts.
+This online course explores collaborative computing principles using familiar social media apps and tools (such as Google Documents, Google Hangouts, Facebook, Twitter, YouTube, Tumblr, and more), distributed computing technologies (such as Bitcoin, Ethereum and related cryptocurrencies), peer-to-peer file sharing (such as BitTorrent), brute-force hacking "robot networks" and "zombie networks", virtual reality, virtual worlds, video games, and standard business software.
+During this course students explore the collaborative use of versatile and powerful state-of-the-art desktop, mobile and Web applications.
+Topics covered include operating systems, word processing, spreadsheets, presentation tools, network applications and protocols, client/server applications, network architectures, Web publishing, and collaborative document concepts.